hunterknepshield/MIPSwift/README.md

 ## What it can't do (yet...?), a.k.a. issues
 - Unable to handle creation of instructions from their raw numeric encoding, e.g. `0000 00ss ssst tttt dddd d000 0010 0000` being translated to `add $d, $s, $t`.
-- Some string literals can be problematic, e.g. `.asciiz "This will cause" # a problem"`.

 ## License
 Modification and redistribution of this software is permitted under the MIT License.
 See LICENSE.txt for more information.